-Figure 9 Comparison of BIAS and RMSE values for ECMWF (red) and ALADIN (orange) wind speed forecasts over Hungary.
+Figure 7 Comparison of BIAS and RMSE values for ECMWF (green) and ALADIN (red) wind speed forecasts over Hungary.
 In RMSE there is no significant difference between the two model forecasts, in BIAS ALADIN is better than ECMWF.

 Total cloudiness: